fentec-project/gofe/README.md

 #### Schemes with the attribute based encryption (ABE)
 Schemes are organized under package `abe`.

-It contains three ABE schemes:
+It contains four ABE schemes:
 * A ciphertext policy (CP) ABE scheme named FAME by _Agrawal, Chase_ ([paper](https://eprint.iacr.org/2017/807.pdf)) allowing encrypting a message based on a boolean expression defining a policy which attributes are needed for the decryption.
 It is implemented in `abe.fame`.
 * A key policy (KP) ABE scheme by _Goyal, Pandey, Sahai, Waters_ ([paper](https://eprint.iacr.org/2006/309.pdf)) allowing a distribution of